Irrelon/ForerunnerDB/readme.md

     }, {
         name: 'Jim',
         age: 18
-    }{
+    }, {
         name: 'Bill',
         age: 12
+    }, {
+		name: 'Jim',
+		age: 13
 	}]);

 You can see that in our collection we have some repeated names and some repeated ages.
 We will create an index on the "name" field so that lookups against this data are very fast.
+In the index below we are indexing against the "name" field in ascending order, which is what the 1 denotes in name: 1.
+If we wish to index in descending order we would use name: -1 instead.

+	collection.ensureIndex({
+		name: 1
+	});

+The collection now contains an ascending index against the name field.
+Queries that check against the name field will now be optimised:

+	collection.find({
+		name: 'Bill',
+		age: 17
+	});

+In that query example we test for a name that equals "Bill" and an age that equals 17.

+ForerunnerDB will utilise the index that most closely matches the query you are executing.
+In the case where a query matches multiple indexes the most relevant index is automatically determined.

+In the case of the index and query above, Forerunner's process will be:

+* Query the index for all records that match the name "Bill" (very fast)
+* Iterate over the records from the index and check each one for the age 17 (slow)

+To speed up queries that use multiple fields you can create a compound index on those fields:

+	collection.ensureIndex({
+		name: 1,
+		age: 1
+	});

+With the compound index, Forerunner can now pull the matching record right out of the hash table without doing a data scan which is very very fast.

+Forerunner can provide you with details about how the query is optimised (called the query plan) and which indexes are used so that you can check if your indexes are setup and being utilised correctly.
+To see the query plan for a query use the explain() method:

 ## Data Binding
 The database includes a useful data-binding system that allows your HTML to be automatically updated when data in the